Last updated on May 25, 2023 at 01:39 pm

-We love these for event reminders, contests, or trying to get employee feedback, as this can increase employee app engagement.
+We love these for event reminders, contests, or trying to get employee feedback, as this can increase mobile app engagement.
 Say, you’re a regional field leader trying to encourage your team to register for the Town Hall that they now have access to thanks to the app!

-Before: Heads Up Team: Last Chance to Register for the Town Hall
+|Heads Up: Last chance to register for the Town Hall

-After: LAST CHANCE: Register for the Town Hall Today; HEADS UP: Today’s the last day to register for the Town Hall
+|HEADS UP: Today’s the last day to register for the Town Hall

-Tip 5: Lose the Formality
+Tip 4: Lose the formality